-“School choice” cases, as those cases are typically referred to by Family Law Attorneys, are difficult, fact-laden, and emotional.
+“School choice” cases, as those cases are typically referred to by child custody attorneys, are difficult, fact-laden, and emotional.

 School Choice cases are made more complex if the change in school, due to logistics of school hours and location, impacts the other parent’s ability to be an active member of the school community or even impacts that parent’s ability to exercise their custodial time.